intershop/helm-charts/charts/iom/README.rst

    x: not supported

    ..
 [1] Helm parameters *log.rest*, *config.skip*, *oms.db.connectionMonitor.*, *oms.db.connectTimeout* do not work in this combination.
    ..
-[2] Helm parameter *jboss.activemqClientPoolSizeMax* does not work in this combination
+[2] Helm parameter *jboss.activemqClientPoolSizeMax* does not work in this combination.
    ..
 [3] Helm parameters *oms.sso.\** do not work in this combination.

 =============